Check your 'Publication display and REF settings' table

 The Stern Report into the workings of the REF included this ‘non-portability’ recommendation.
 But we don’t yet know if it will be implemented and it could be next year before we find out.
 Until then, we suggest continuing to create Staff Profile records and attaching your final accepted manuscripts, especially for your journal articles and published conference papers.

-The REF Database Guide details possible reasons, but in brief:
+The REF Database Guide details possible reasons but, in brief, these are that the:

 - Publication was submitted to REF2014 and so can't be submitted again

-- Year of publication in the Staff Profile record is something other than 2014-2020
+- Year of publication as given in the Staff Profile record is something other than 2014-2020

-- Acceptance date is missing from the Profile record
+- Publication date is missing from the record - DD/MM/YYYY

-- Acceptance date is in the record, but the author wasn't employed at Durham on this date
+- Publication date is in the record but it is outside the staff member's period of employment at Durham

 This is HEFCE’s explanation taken from their FAQ.